 In addition, MasterCard urged the industry to introduce action-oriented forums like the EMV Migration Forum and the Payments Security Taskforce.
 This essentially allows the industry to work cohesively in improving the efficiency of EMV transactions.

 “Innovations like M/Chip Fast will help balance significant improvements in payments security with technologies that can help merchants accelerate the flow of their checkout lanes.
 We look forward to helping implement new technologies – like this – that help accelerate the EMV process.” says Patty Walters, head of security products at Vantiv.

 In tandem with EMV adoption we can also expect to see an increased number of NFC and Contactless Payment options in the near future.
 NFC stands for near field communication.
 An NFC reader is equipped with a Radio Frequency Identification or RFID, that allows it to communicate with nearby objects or devices.
 NFC technology has been implemented into POS systems with the introduction of contactless payments.

 A great example of this technology is Apple Pay.
 Apple Pay essentially allows users to turn their smartphone into a digital wallet.
 Consumers can store financial information on their devices and make purchases simply by placing the device near the NFC terminal.
 We will surely see advances in mobile payments as this technology is paving the way for more efficient on-the-go transactions.

 Like EMV, contactless payments like Apple Pay are extremely secure.
 The transaction information passes through several layers of dynamic encryption and your financial information is never stored in one central location.

 Like any change in routine, people are a bit slow to warm up to it.
 The switch to EMV chips had a rough start, but data suggests that it’s come a long way in a year.
 In the end of the day, our transactions are much more secure with EMV.
-Now that the stage is set, we can only expect to see things improve.
+We’ll see improvement, now that the stage is set.